reuben-thomas/tp/docs/DeveloperGuide.md

 Complexity grew with the interaction between modules and the need to ensure a smooth user experience.

 ### **Challenges Faced**
-- **Login Function:** This was the hardest part of the implementation due to state handling on logic issues.
+- **Login Function:** This was the hardest part of the implementation due to state handling and logic issues.
 Ensuring proper validation and maintaining user state across the UI required significant debugging and testing.
 - **UI Changes:** These were the trickiest due to layout constraints, responsiveness, and making the interface intuitive.
 UI work demanded constant tweaking and iteration, especially when incorporating new fields and functionality without breaking existing layouts.
 - **Import Function:** Required parsing and handling various file types and edge cases, such as missing or malformed data.
 - **Syntax Highlighting:** While not conceptually difficult, integrating it cleanly into the editor added to the workload.